AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

        System.setProperty("mail.smtp.ssl.checkserveridentity", "true")`
      ```
 - Nested conditions: comprise condition statements contained within the definition of other condition statements
+- Ant: main known usage of Ant is the build of Java applications.
+Ant supplies a number of built-in tasks allowing to compile, assemble, test and run Java applications
+- Domain Specific Lanugage (DSL): A programming language that has been designed with an application domain in mind.
+For example, a language specifically designed for modelling chemical processes, or another language designed for investment/trading at the stock exchange.

 ### Further Reading and References